 Starting with a test on 27 January 1996, the Prithvi-II missile has been tested to achieve the range of 250 km with a 500-650 kg payload.
 On 23 February 1997 India conducted the third test of the Prithvi-II, the 16th in the overall program.
 And on 16 June 2000 India completed successfully its 17th test firing of the Prithvi.
 On 13 December 2001 India tested an improved version of the Prithvi missile from the at Chandipur testing.
 The medium-range missile was fired over the Bay of Bengal from the testing range, 750 miles southeast of New Delhi.

-It is suspected that nuclear missions will be executed by the Prithvi-II.
+It is suspected that nuclear missions would be executed by the Prithvi-II.
 Foreign Minister Gujral said emphatically in August 1996 that the Prithvi does not have nuclear warheads, and India has consistently stated that Prithvi is to be conventionally armed.

 Despite repeated US pressure on India to halt the program, series production of Prithvi-I may have begun in mid-1994, and was certainly underway as of 1997, according to the 1997-98 annual report of the Defence Ministry.
-Orders for 100 missiles are said to have been placed by the Indian Army for its newly established 333 Missile Group, and as of 1999 as many as 75 missiles were on hand.
+Orders for 100 missiles were said to have been placed by the Indian Army for its newly established 333 Missile Group, and as of 1999 as many as 75 missiles were on hand.
 The Indian Air Force has placed an order for 25 the longer-range Prithvi-II.
 (3) It is suggested that the Indian Air Force will not be operating the Prithvi, with the few Prithvi-II missiles are at best for familiarization.
 The army will be operating both the SS-150 and SS-250 variants.
 Prithvi production capacity at BDL is approximately 3-4 missiles per month, though this has not been achieved.
 Production of the system has not stabilized - primarily because of cost, but also because the army is not in a rush to induct any large quantity of these missiles as yet.
 The Prithvi-150s were built at a cost of Rs 3 crore each.

 Although little has been written about the Prithvi's accuracy, India claims that it is the first indigenously produced missile with inertial guidance.
 Prithvi is reported by some sources to have a circular error probable of 1.5 km.
 (4) -- 1% of range, and therefore it cannot be categorized as a precision munition.
 According to other sources, the accuracy of the Prithvi when fired from a pre-surveyed launch site is 10 meters at a range of 67km.
-From an unsurveyed site, that increases to 150-200 metres at 150km.
-The army wants accuracy from unsurveyed sites to be brought down to 40 metres.
+From an unsurveyed site, that increases to 150-200 meters at 150km.
+The army wants accuracy from unsurveyed sites to be brought down to 40 meters.
 There is no use of any terminal guidance on Prithvi.

 On April 29, 2003, India tested the short-range nuclear capable Prithvi missile from Chandipur in the eastern Orissa State.